benzman81/homebridge-nukiio/README.md

 pulling the door latch ("lockname") and one that always is displayed as locked and pulls the door latch on unlock ("lockname ALWAYS Unlatch").
 You will now also get a switch in the lock to enable/disbale unlatching so you can use automations to switch to desired state (i.e. based on location or time).
 This was implemented to prevent accidental unlatch of door.

+## preventLockingIfAlreadyLocked
+This setting is usefull if you have a lock that is set to turn only 360 degrees instead of 720.
+Setting preventLockingIfAlreadyLocked to true avoids a second lock action so that the lock will never lock to 720.
+Use this setting carefully as this might not lock your lock if a wrong state is present in homebridge for any reason.

 ## Nuki Opener
 If you configure a Nuki opener you will get three lock accessories.
 One to open the door, one to de/activate RingToOpen and one to de/activate ContinousMode.